cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

          is used in an ODE, but it is not initialised.

 The error messages above refer to the fact that though our model has passed validation tests, it's not yet sufficiently constrained to allow it to be solved, which is what the :code:`Generator` checks for.
 We need to set initial conditions for the variables we're solving for, the populations of sharks and fish, using the :code:`setInitialValue` function.
 The values of the constants :code:`a, b, c, d` are just that - constant - and their values are set using the same :code:`setInitialValue` function.

 .. container:: dothis

-    **4.c** Set the values of the constants :math:`(a, b, d)=(-0.8, 0.3, -0.6)`
-    and the initial conditions such that :math:`y_f(t=0)=2.0` and :math:`y_s(t=0)=1.0`.
+    **4.c** Set the values of the constants :math:`(a, b, d)=(-0.8, 0.3, -0.6)` and the initial conditions such that :math:`y_f(t=0)=2.0` and :math:`y_s(t=0)=1.0`.
 Note that:

-    - the constant :math:`c` will be calculated by our equation 1, so does not need to be specified,
+    - The constant :math:`c` will be calculated by our equation 1, so does not need to be specified; and
-    - the base variable (or "variable of integration", or "voi") :math:`t` must *not* have an initial condition set.
+    - The base variable (or "variable of integration", or "voi") :math:`t` must *not* have an initial condition set.

 .. container:: dothis

     **4.d** Reprocess the model and verify that the generator returns no errors.

 Once the generator is happy we can use it to retrieve code generated according to the :code:`GeneratorProfile`, either C or Python.
 Of course, your choice of generator profile (language) will affect *what* you need to export:

 - If you're using the C profile, then you will need both the header file as well as the source code.
 - If you're using Python, you will only need the source code.

 By default the :code:`GeneratorProfile` is set to C so we can use it as-is to generate implementation code (source code) and interface code (header code) like this:

 .. code-block:: python